asen/smg/docs/admin/index.md

     - _d_ - for days
     - _h_ - for hours
     - (None, just a number) - assumed to be seconds.
-The end point of the graph can be set to be different than "now" by using a "period length" (**pl**)
+The end point of the graphs can be set to be different than "now" by using a "period length" (**pl**)
 [graph option](#graph-options).